satriafetp2012-oss/meta_lens/README.md

 1. Download `meta-analysis-tool-v5.html`
 2. Double-click the file to open it in any modern browser (Chrome, Firefox, Edge, Safari)
-3. The app loads instantly ‚Äî no internet connection required for analysis
+3. The app loads instantly , no internet connection required for analysis

 ### Option B: Host on GitHub Pages (free, shareable URL)

 1. **Create a GitHub account** at [github.com](https://github.com)
-2. **Create a new repository** ‚Äî name it `metalens`, set to **Public**
+2. **Create a new repository** ‚ name it `metalens`, set to **Public**
-3. **Upload the file** ‚Äî go to *Add file ‚Üí Upload files*, upload `meta-analysis-tool-v5.html`, **rename it to `index.html`**
+3. **Upload the file** ‚ go to *Add file ‚Üí Upload files*, upload `meta-analysis-tool-v5.html`, **rename it to `index.html`**
-4. **Enable GitHub Pages** ‚Äî go to *Settings ‚Üí Pages ‚Üí Source: Deploy from branch ‚Üí main / (root)* ‚Üí Save
+4. **Enable GitHub Pages** ‚ go to *Settings ‚Pages ‚ Source: Deploy from branch ‚main / (root)* ‚Üí Save
-5. **Access your live URL** ‚Äî `https://[your-username].github.io/metalens/`
+5. **Access your live URL** ‚ `https://[your-username].github.io/metalens/`

-> Updates: To deploy a new version, go to `index.html` in your repository ‚Üí edit ‚Üí paste the new content ‚Üí commit.
+> Updates: To deploy a new version, go to `index.html` in your repository ‚ edit ‚ paste the new content ‚ commit.
 GitHub Pages redeploys in ~1 minute.

 ---

 ## Workflow Guide

 ```
-1. Project Setup  ‚Üí  Set analysis model, CI level, prevalence transform, moderators
+1. Project Setup  ‚  Set analysis model, CI level, prevalence transform, moderators
-2. Import Data    ‚Üí  Select study type, upload Excel/CSV or add studies manually
+2. Import Data    ‚ Select study type, upload Excel/CSV or add studies manually
-3. Data Table     ‚Üí  Review, search, and manage imported studies
+3. Data Table     ‚  Review, search, and manage imported studies
-4. Analysis       ‚Üí  Navigate each section (Pooled ‚Üí Forest ‚Üí Heterogeneity ‚Üí Bias ‚Üí Subgroup ‚Üí Regression)
+4. Analysis       ‚  Navigate each section (Pooled ‚ Forest ‚ Heterogeneity ‚ Bias ‚ Subgroup ,Regression)
-5. Effect Converter (optional) ‚Üí Convert raw statistics and add to dataset
+5. Effect Converter (optional) ‚ Convert raw statistics and add to dataset
-6. Export         ‚Üí  Download report and plots
+6. Export         ‚  Download report and plots
 ```

 ---